SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    is called without using its result.

 ``dynamicMemberLookup``
-   Apply this attribute to enable members to be looked up by name at runtime.
+   Apply this attribute to a class, structure, enumeration, or protocol to enable members to be looked up by name at runtime.
+   The type must implement a ``subscript(dynamicMemberLookup:)`` subscript.

    In an explicit member expression, if there isn't a corresponding declaration for the named member, the expression is understood as a call to